coyote-team/coyote/README.md

 # Then deploy
 bundle exec cap production deploy
 # And seed the database
+# You might want to change the default user and admin credentials first in db/seeds.rb
 TASK="db:seed" bundle exec cap production rake

 ```